bestat/AirSim/README.md

 - You can spawn static meshes with simSpawnObject API.
 To change the current level, use simLoadLevel API.
 - Default Segmentation initialization setting is changed to None.
 You need to set segmentation ID explicitly on the editor or API to objects of your interest.

+Known issues:

+- simSetSegmentationID will not be reflected immediately. it looks that it takes few seconds until it is reflected.

 ## Last announcement